 My main problem with acoustic foam is the bass traps.
 They generally don’t have the density or the thickness to effectively dive deeper than 125 Hz.
 Check out the graph below:

-The blue line is a bass trap, specifically the MondoTrap by RealTraps.
+The blue line is a bass trap.
 The red line is an absorption panel.
-Even the standard panel out performs the name brand's corner trap (this is Auralex's LENRD).
-Don't even get me started on the fake off brand foam.
+Even the standard fiberglass panel out performs the name brand’s corner trap (this is Auralex’s LENRD, by the way, and doesn’t do bad at all!).
+Name brand foam performs well, just not at as low of a frequency as we’d prefer… don’t even get me started on the fake off brand foam.

 This is totally optional and depends on your situation.
 Without going into the mathematics of it all (that you’ll find in the book Master Handbook of Acoustics in the resources below), the way it works is that as your panels become thicker, they can absorb longer wavelengths.
 This means that they can reach deeper into the bass spectrum.